 How a typical fuel cell works.
 Pic: courtesy of Michegan Molecular Institute, USA.

-I seriously advise buying these books as their cost will be repaid multiple times by getting the system right first time.
-They are unusual in that the author (Bio) has both an engineering and a writing/publishing background of over 50 years.
-The books are both technically competent and written in plain English.
-The few technical terms used are likewise explained.
+The cost of these books is furthermore repaid multiple times.
+For example – by getting the system right first time.
+The author (Bio) has both engineering and writing/publishing backgrounds.
+The books are technically competent, and in plain English.